nicnosis/iu-courses/j360-syllabus.md

  * *Don't Make Me Think: Revisited* by Steve Krug
  * Access to *Lynda.com*

+### Software
-Software is a focal point of this course, and an effort was made to ensure that free software can be used wherever possible.
-This is intended for `OSX` users, but many substitutes exist.
+Software is a focal point of this course, and an effort was made to ensure that free, cross-platform software will be used wherever possible.
+Tools, applications, and services prove invaluable in web development.
+A good deal of class time will be spent assisting students with installation and configuration of software.

-### Software needs
-Web development requires various applications.
-There are many options, and a good deal of class time will be spent assisting students with installation and configuration of software.

 We will use:

  1. A text editor - Webstorm is recommended.
 Good alternatives are SublimeText and TextWrangler.
  2. A terminal emulator - While optional, this is highly advised and accelerates workflow.
  3. A means of version control - GitHub is recommended, Google Drive and Dropbox are good alternatives.
  4. A way to host your content - GitHub Pages is recommended.
 You can also purchase a domain and hosting services through a domain provider such as JustHost.

+### Hardware needs
+While web development can be done from any operating system, the instructor teaches workflow for OS X users.
+Access to a computer with Mac OS X is highly recommended.
+All students should have access to a Mac through the computer lab.
+Students who aren't using OS X will not benefit as much from lectures and tutorials.

+It is also useful to have access to a large display, or dual display configuration.

 ## POLICIES